-As a group practice owner, you know that your time is precious.
+As a group practice owner, you know that your time and energy is precious.

 Hello, my Productive Therapist friends!